Nituria: Police station

 Neturia police station has jurisdiction over the Neturia CD block.
 The area covered is 203.65 km2 and the population covered is 101,922.

 Education

 Panchakot Mahavidyalaya was established in 2001 at Sarbari.

 Garh Panchakot International School is an English-medium coeducational institution, with a plan to extend classes to the higher secondary level of CBSE.
 It has hostel facilities.
 It is located at Sarbari morh, PO & PS Nituria.

 Bhamuria S.M.
 High School is a Bengali-medium co-educational institution established in 1965.
 It has facilities for teaching from class V to class XII.

 Neturia Girls School is a Bengali-medium girls only higher secondary school established in 1988.

 Culture

 Garh Panchkot is a ruined 16th century fort/ palace of the Panchkot Raj at the foot of the Panchet Hill.

 Achkoda, located in this block, showcases aatchala-style temples with terracotta work on the walls.
-It “seems to be at least five centuries old.
-Its panels are smaller in size and some of them depict tribal life.”
+One of these temples is dedicated to Raghunath and it was constructed by the local landlord of the area.
+Other temples are mortuary temples of Vaishnava sadhaks.